wpcodefactory/marketplace-for-woocommerce/readme.txt

 = 1.4.1 - 25/08/2021 =
 * Fix - Remove WooCommerce menu from admin for vendors.
 * Fix - Improve methods of preventing vendor role from accessing not allowed content.
-* Dev - Setup auto deploy on github.
+* Dev - Setup auto deploy on GitHub.

 = 1.4.0 - 25/08/2021 =
 * Fix - Properly flushing rewrite rules on plugin activation now.